BLUE HORIZON 1261

 "We're now at orbital altitude," Jiro said, altering his controls to level off.

 "ADA Control, this is the SS Blue Horizon," Taro reported in monotone into her small boom microphone.
-"Orbital altitude attained successfully."
+"Orbital altitude successfully attained."

 "Acknowledged, Blue Horizon," came a reply in her headset.
-"You are scheduled to be tracked for one orbit, and then you are cleared for trajectory to Kantus.
+"You are scheduled to be tracked for one and one-half orbits, and then you are cleared for trajectory to Kantus.
 Your prograde orbital vicinity is currently shared with three vessels, two outgoing freighters, the SS Guarana and the SS Sandburr, and one inbound science cruiser, the SS Steven Squyres.
 Stay on your present course, good luck and Godspeed."

 "Thank you, ADA Control.
 Blue Horizon, out."
 Taro readjusted her tail in the slotted opening in the back of her chair and then sat back.
 "Well, guys," she said, "we're on our way!"